Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film

 The Golden Globe Award for Best Supporting Actor – Series, Miniseries, or Television Film is a Golden Globe Award presented annually by the Hollywood Foreign Press Association (HFPA).
 It is given in honor of an actor who has delivered an outstanding performance in a supporting role on a television series, miniseries or motion picture made for television for the calendar year.
 The award was first presented at the 28th Golden Globe Awards on February 5, 1971, to James Brolin for his role on Marcus Welby, M.D..
 It was presented under the title Best Supporting Actor – Television Series before changing to its current title in 1980.
-Starting with the 80th Golden Globe Awards, the category has been split into two categories: Comedy/Drama Series and Limited or Anthology Series or Television Film.
+For the 80th Golden Globe Awards, the category was split into two categories: Comedy/Drama Series and Limited or Anthology Series or Television Film.

-Since its inception, the award has been given to 52 actors.
-Paul Walter Hauser and Tyler James Williams are the current recipients of the award for their respective portrayals of Larry Hall on Black Bird and Gregory Eddie on Abbott Elementary.
+Since its inception, the award has been given to 59 actors.
+Tadanobu Asano is the current recipient of the award for his portrayal of Kashigi Yabushige on Shogun.
 Ed Asner has won the most awards in this category, winning three times.
 Sean Hayes and Jeremy Piven have each been nominated for the award on six occasions, the most within the category.